-If you're selling a property in Massachusetts and your property has a septic system, you'll need to pass a Title V inspection.
+If you're selling a property in Massachusetts and your property has a septic tank system, you'll need to pass a Title V inspection.

-When you do need one, be sure to find a qualified, licensed professional; here are some state guidelines that may help.
+When you do need one, be sure to find a qualified, licensed system inspector; here are some state guidelines that may help.
 The cost of inspection can range from $300 to $500.
 Have it done before your listing goes live – a passed inspection is a plus for your place from the buyer's perspective.

-A detailed septic inspection can usually be completed in just a few hours, and the inspectors will take care of all the paperwork for you as well.
+A detailed title 5 septic inspection can usually be completed in just a few hours, and the system inspectors will take care of all the paperwork for you as well.